ryan-goosling/faceswap/README.md

    3.3 **Using a pipeline with preset models**
    - The pipeline utilizes a `StableDiffusionXLControlNetInpaintPipeline` that integrates a VAE, a ControlNet model, and LoRA weights.
    - This design leverages pretrained models to guide the inpainting process effectively.
    - A balanced set of parameters and prompts is crucial.
-The positive prompt "photo of a TOK person, natural, 8k" combined with a carefully crafted negative prompt (e.g., "blurry, low quality, low contrast, oversaturated colors, unrealistic plastic skin, gloss, plastic, distorted, bad anatomy, low resolution, noisy") helps filter out undesirable artifacts.
+The positive prompt "STRLK person, cinematic lighting, matte skin, ultra HD" combined with a carefully crafted negative prompt (e.g., "blurry, low quality, low contrast, oversaturated colors, unrealistic plastic skin, gloss, plastic, distorted, bad anatomy, low resolution, noisy") helps filter out undesirable artifacts.
    - Inference parameters such as:
      - `controlnet_conditioning_scale`: 0.5
      - `guidance_scale`: 7.5
-     - `num_inference_steps`: 45
+     - `num_inference_steps`: 30
      - `strength`: 1.0
-     - `inpaint_strength`: 1.0
+     - `inpaint_strength`: 0.9
-     - `denoising_strength`: 0.75
+     - `denoising_strength`: 0.5
      were chosen to strike a balance between detail preservation and smooth inpainting.

 6. **Image post-processing**